cpp-tutor/learnmoderncpp-tutorial/04-functions.md

 f(): double: 2.5
 ```

 The function to be used is determined at compile-time from the usage at the call site, as the types of the arguments are always known.
-A best-match is performed in the case of no exact match, so for example `f('a')` would call `f(int i)` while `f(0.5f)` would call `f(double d)`.
+A "best-match" is performed in the case of no exact match, so for example `f('a')` would call `f(int)` while `f(0.5f)` would call `f(double)`.

 **Experiment**